 - to help students locate their own work.

 After an introduction by Professor Katharina Lobinger, Ph.D. students will present the mandatory readings that serve as the basis on which the further work and discussions in class are grounded.
 Besides these short presentations, the sessions will be organized in discussion groups and workshops.
+At the end of each session, students are given time to prepare their written statements.
 Additional space will be dedicated to bottom-up requests stemming from discussions in class.

 The evaluation of the course will be based on the following items:

-- A preliminary 300 words statement containing the following information: 1) topic of the Ph.D. research, 2) indication of the tradition of communication science the participant is most familiar with and 3) a list of three publications that are most relevant for the Ph.D. research.
+1. A preliminary 300 words statement containing the following information: 1) topic of the Ph.D. research, 2) indication of the tradition of communication science the participant is most familiar with and 3) a list of three publications that are most relevant for the Ph.D. research.
 (If possible, please include the PDF files.)
-To be submitted one week before the preparatory meeting (and thus on September 22, 2021) on iCorsi.
+The statement must be submitted one week before the preparatory meeting (and thus on September 29, 2022) on iCorsi.
 Please kindly also indicate in which of the following languages you feel comfortable reading scientific texts (English, German, Italian, French).

-- Discussion in class (on campus or online) and contributions to the course Wiki (see iCorsi for further information).
+3. Discussion in class and contributions to the course Wiki (see iCorsi for further information).